dhxusr/Data-Structures/trees/trees.md

 root of T, and a (possible empty) set of subtrees whose roots are the children of r.

 ### Other Node Relationship
-Two nodes that are children of the same parent are siblings.
-A node v is external if v has no children.
-A node v is internal if it has one or more children.
-External nodes are also known as leaves.
+- Two nodes that are children of the same parent are siblings.
+- A node v is external if v has no children.
+- A node v is internal if it has one or more children.
+- External nodes are also known as leaves.

 A node u is an ancestor of a node v if u is the parent of the parent of v.
 Conversely, we say that a node v is descendant of a node u if u is an ancestor of v.
-The subtree of T rooted at a node v is the tree consisting of all the descendant of v in T (including v itself).
+A subtree of T is a "tree" rooted at a node v consisting of all the descendant of v in T (including v itself).

 ### Edges and Paths in Trees
 * Edge: An edge of tree T is a pair of nodes (u, v) such that u is the parent of v, or viceversa.